Skip to content

 Dry canals

-Aspirate remaining irrigant and dry with paper points before obturation.
+Remaining irrigant is aspirated and canals are dried with paper points before obturation.

 2. Retreatment Irrigation